 Free Legal Document Generator for Rental Property Professionals and Landlords on-the-go.
 Start drafting bespoke, print-ready Lease Agreements and Legal Letters, anytime anywhere, right away!

-Become an expert on Residential Lease Agreements.
-Besides savings cost on legal advice, a thorough knowledge of the lease agreement will also help to avoid unpleasant and costly rental disputes.
+Draft your own Residential Lease Agreements like an expert.
+Besides savings legal costs, this free online lease agreement can also help to avoid unpleasant and costly rental disputes.

 The Agent has a mandate to represent the Landlord in lease transactions as set out in the mandate.
 Typically to find and manage tenancy in the Landlord’s property.